 EE/CS/EST 135.
 Power System Analysis.
 9 units (3-0-6).
 For course description, see Electrical Engineering.

 CS/EE 143.
 Communication Networks.
 9 units (3-3-3); first term.
-Prerequisites: Ma 2 ab, CS 24 and CS 38, or instructor permission.
+Prerequisites: Ma 2, Ma 3, CS 24 and CS 38, or instructor permission.
 This course introduces the basic mechanisms and protocols in communication networks, and mathematical models for their analysis.
 It covers topics such as digitization, switching, switch design, routing, error control (ARQ), congestion control, layering, queuing models, optimization models, basics of protocols in the Internet, wireless networks, and optical networks.
 Instructor: Low.

 CS/EE 146.
 Advanced Networking.
-9 units (3-3-3); second term.
+9 units (3-3-3); third term.
 Prerequisites: CS/EE 143 or instructor’s permission.
 This is a research-oriented course meant for undergraduates and beginning graduate students who want to learn about current research topics in networks such as the Internet, power networks, social networks, etc. The topics covered in the course will vary, but will be pulled from current research topics in the design, analysis, control, and optimization of networks, protocols, and Internet applications.
 Usually offered in alternate years.
-Not offered 2012-13.
+Instructor: Wierman.

 CS/EE 147.
 Network Performance Analysis.
 9 units (3-0-6); third term.
-Prerequisite: Ma 2 ab is required.
+Prerequisite: Ma 2, Ma 3 is required.
 CS/EE 143, CS/EE 144, and ACM 116 are recommended.
 When designing a network protocol, distributed system, etc., it is essential to be able to quantify the performance impacts of design choices along the way.
 For example, should we invest in more buffer space or a faster processor?
 One fast disk or multiple slower disks?
 How should requests be scheduled?
 What dispatching policy will work best?
 Ideally, one would like to make these choices before investing the time and money to build a system.
 This class will teach students how to answer this type of “what if” question by introducing students to analytic performance modeling, the tools necessary for rigorous system design.
 The course will focus on the mathematical tools of performance analysis (which include stochastic modeling, scheduling theory, and queueing theory) but will also highlight applications of these tools to real systems.
 Usually offered in alternate years.
-Instructor: Wierman.
+Not offered 2013–14.

 EE/CNS/CS 148 ab.
 Selected Topics in Computational Vision.
-9 units (3-0-6).
+9 units (3-0-6); first, third terms.
+Prerequisites: undergraduate calculus, linear algebra, geometry, statistics, computer programming.
+EE 148a is not a prerequisite for EE 148b.
 For course description, see Electrical Engineering.

 CS 151.
 Complexity Theory.
 12 units (3-0-9); third term.
 Prerequisites: CS 21 and CS 38, or instructor’s permission.
 This course describes a diverse array of complexity classes that are used to classify problems according to the computational resources (such as time, space, randomness, or parallelism) required for their solution.
 The course examines problems whose fundamental nature is exposed by this framework, the known relationships between complexity classes, and the numerous open problems in the area.
-Instructor: Umans.
+Not offered 2013–14.

 CS/CNS/EE 156 ab.
 Learning Systems.
-9 units (3-0-6); first term.
+9 units (3-0-6); first, third terms.
 Prerequisites: Ma 2 and CS 2, or equivalent.
 Introduction to the theory, algorithms, and applications of automated learning.
 How much information is needed to learn a task, how much computation is involved, and how it can be accomplished.
 Special emphasis will be given to unifying the different approaches to the subject coming from statistics, function approximation, optimization, pattern recognition, and neural networks.
-Part a Instructor: Abu-Mostafa; Part b Not offered 2012–13.
+Instructor: Abu-Mostafa.

 CS/CNS 171.
 Introduction to Computer Graphics Laboratory.
 12 units (3-6-3); first term.
 Prerequisites: Ma 2 and extensive programming experience.
 This course introduces the basic ideas behind computer graphics and its fundamental algorithms.
 Topics include graphics input and output, the graphics pipeline, sampling and image manipulation, three-dimensional transformations and interactive modeling, basics of physically based modeling and animation, simple shading models and their hardware implementation, and fundamental algorithms of scientific visualization.
 Students will be required to perform significant implementations.
 Instructor: Barr.